nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateSHA256Hash

-SHA256 hashes a randomly generated value.
+Generates a random SHA256 hash and returns it as a string.

 **Parameters**